iboB/ibob.github.com/_posts/2025-02-20-concepts-specialization-fwd-decl.md

 > For the sake of forward declarations, don't constrain class template arguments, unless you speicifically know that they will not be forward declared

 Do I still make use of concepts?
 Yes.
-I do prefer their error output, and I enjoy syntactic sugar.
+I do prefer their error output, and I enjoy syntax sugar.
 Here's how `intrusive_shared_ptr` looks following the guideline:

 ```c++
 template <typename T> // T can be forward declared